Draton Compiler And Toolchain Architecture

 This document explains how the Draton implementation is organized in the repository and how source code moves through the toolchain.

 For the language-side architectural model, see language-architecture.md.
 For visual summaries, see language-class-diagram.md.
 For the compact architecture checklist, see language-analyst-artifact.md.
-For self-host migration state, see selfhost-canonical-migration-status.md.
+For current self-host migration status, see selfhost-canonical-migration-status.md.

 Source of truth